Gian0206/Gian0206/README.md

 - 👀 I’m interested in coding of course
 - 🌱 I’m currently learning stuff
 - 💞️ I’m looking to collaborate on myself
-- 📫 How to reach me "DirNotFoundError"
+- 📫 How to reach me: "DirNotFoundError"

 <!---
 Gian0206/Gian0206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.